 By Sgt.
 Shiloh CapersJune 13, 2017

-Gen. Lengyel toured multiple sites at the Latvian base, meeting the Colorado and Michigan National Guardsmen currently in the country for Exercise Saber Strike.
+The unit is at Lielvarde for Exercise Saber Strike.
 Saber Strike is a U.S. Army Europe-led exercise in the Baltic region.
 The exercise tests the capability of multiple nations to act against a threat.